czbiohub/reflow-workflows/README.md

 Commonly used bioinformatics pipelines written in [Reflow](https://github.com/grailbio/reflow).
 Check out our [documentation!](https://reflow-workflows.readthedocs.io/en/latest/).

 ## How to run workflows

-You'll need to install Golang and [Reflow](https://github.com/grailbio/reflow) if you haven't already.

 1. Launch an aegea instance with reflow

 	Most likely, you'll want to run the workflow and walk away from it.
 Launch an aegea instance with reflow pre-installed on it.
 Make sure to change `$USERNAME` to your own AWS username, otherwise `aegea` will complain.